JanusHCP/policies/data_management_policy.md

 ## Data Classification

 Janus HCP classifies data into the following taxonomy based on the sensitivity of the data, the degree to which it can be shared, and the consequences of loss or unauthorized use.
-All access to internal data, regardless of data type, at Janus HCP is restricted on a need to know basis.

 * Protected - Data that is severely restricted by federal or state law, inheritance from HIPAA, inheritance from the HITRUST framework, or contractual obligations.
 Examples include but are not limited to personally identifiable information (PII), patient health information (PHI), electronic medical records (EMR), or other protected health information under HIPAA.
 * Confidential - Data assets that may or may not be restricted by a legal or contractual obligations but is restricted due to the level of harm that could be caused by corruption, loss, or unauthorized access.
 Examples include but are not limited to sensitive personal records, corporate records, sensitive billing information, private correspondence with institutional customers, other internal communications, other personally identifiable data not protected by HIPAA.
 * Internal - Data assets that are not indented to be public facing but whose loss, corruption, or unauthorized disclosure pose minor risks to Janus HCP.
 Examples include but are not limited to the Janus HCP billing framework, document templates, and survey templates.
 * Public - Data assets that are available to the public.
 Examples include but are not limited to marketing materials and the public facing website.

+## Data Handling

+All Janus HCP and customer data is handled in respect to the assigned data classification.
+Policies for retention and destruction are prescribed in the Data Retention policy.
+All access to data, regardless of classification, is restricted on a strict need to know basis.